Reclining Figure: Arch Leg

 Reclining Figure: Arch Leg is a sculpture by Henry Moore.

 Casts

 One bronze, cast in 1969, is installed at the San Diego Museum of Art's May S. Marcy Sculpture Garden, in the U.S. state of California.
 Two others are in Iran, part of the collection of the Tehran Museum of Contemporary Art, and the Museu Coleção Berardo in Lisbon, Portugal.
+Another bronze, signed 4/6, is owned by the Musée d'Art et d'Histoire in Geneva.